-In KS1 the homework is mainly reading.
+In Early Years and KS1 the homework is mainly phonics, reading, and spellings.
 This will include reading books being sent home once or twice a week.
 We cannot stress enough how important it is to read regularly with your child in Reception and Year 1.
 In Year 1 the children will be given some simple language work as well as reading.